A good company intranet design is vital for driving user engagement and adoption among your employees.

 Designer Frank Chimero expands.
 “It’s impressive that one app can contain wings upon wings of rooms, forever branching out into infinite space and – potentially – utility.
 But each addition makes cohesion and comprehension less likely for users.
 If you aren’t experiencing the additions and edits incrementally, the app turns to gobbledygook.
 It’s too dense to decipher.
 Even if one does follow along, it’s easy to be sceptical about each addition.”

-To maximise engagement, keep it attractive, basic and compartmentalised.
+To maximise engagement, keep it attractive, simple, and compartmentalised.

 3. Social intranet design keeps users coming back